zeb.transformation study 2022

 According to the study authors, the most important prerequisite for a success-oriented corporate culture is a dedicated team orientation.
 More profitable companies in the banking and insurance sector, for example, have a 71% higher team orientation than less successful ones.
 The willingness to provoke change is equally crucial: 60% of successful companies are more willing to embrace change than less successful ones.
 In terms of openness and trust, successful companies outperform less successful ones by 46%, and by 43% in terms of transparency with regard to information and decisions.

-Dr. Christina Block, Manager at zeb, states: “While less successful companies in the banking and insurance sector neglect to focus on their corporate culture, successful companies work on it consistently.
+Dr. Christina Block, Senior Manager at zeb, states: “While less successful companies in the banking and insurance sector neglect to focus on their corporate culture, successful companies work on it consistently.
 We were able to determine: if there is no operationalized HR strategy, success is usually just a calculated fluke.”

 Stringent HR strategy as the key to success